breitnw/fundies2-stuff/RushHour/src/Design.md

   member of the list, essentially changing the list in some manner (based on the operation).
 This also introduces the possibility that the list of results may not be the same as the list of inputs.
+- `remove(T that)`, which produces a new list with the first instance of the provided element removed.
+If the provided element is not in this list, does nothing.
+Uses intensional equality for comparison.

 ### TiledImage